Install the CLI, connect your workspace token, and verify that agents can read and update shared work state.

 npm install -g @ligence/continuity

-2. Ask the user for CONTINUITY_API_TOKEN if it is not already set.
+2. Ask the user for the workspace token if it has not been saved yet.

 4. Run setup and verification: